Table of Contents

 When should I replace the pads and discs?

-Contemporary brake systems will usually wear out after 75,000 miles.
-How quickly this happens depends on the particular vehicle, its age, the way you drive, and the conditions you usually drive in.
-Corrosion caused by environmental conditions, e.g. moisture, humidity, and salt can also become an issue that can lead to damage.
+Corrosion caused by environmental conditions, such as moisture, humidity, and road salt, can also lead to damage and wear.
 If you have an older car, the pads generally need replacing sooner than the rear and front brake discs – some wear out after only 25,000 miles.
-In newer cars, the pads and discs generally get replaced concurrently.
+However, it is still a good practice to replace the parts together.

 BREMBO Brake disc